top of page

 An orchard along the Route of 1000 Kasbahs in Morocco

 After returning to Tinghir, follow the N10 for another 10 or so kilometres before turning right onto the R113, which meets the larger N12 at Alnif.
 This leads to the first of two oasis settlements, the Tazzarine Oasis, nestled at the base of the towering Jebel Saghro mountain range.
-It’s home to an array of ancient rock carvings and petroglyphs, offering a glimpse into the area's rich cultural heritage and the lives of those who once inhabited this captivating desert environment.
+It’s home to a collection of ancient rock carvings and petroglyphs, offering a glimpse into the lives of those who once inhabited this captivating desert environment.

 Pressing onward, you’ll reach the Nkob Oasis, a vast palm grove dotted with the crumbling remains of over 50 ancient kasbahs.
 While the majority of these historic buildings now lie in a state of advanced deterioration (and exploring them isn’t advised), it’s still wonderful to simply wander between the date palms of this centuries-old agricultural landscape.